glorphindale/roguelite/devlog.md

     * Add primitive inventory with potion chugging

 26.08.2017
-    * Remove potions from inventory after use
+    * Removed potions from inventory after use
-    * Create potions on the map
+    * Created potions on the map
     * Show potions on the map
-    * Allow picking potions up
+    * Allowed picking potions up
+    * Improved UI: some help text and shuffling around